hmcts/rd-location-ref-api/README.md

 If running locally for development or testing you will need to set the following environment variables

-* export POSTGRES_USERNAME=dblocrefdata
+* export POSTGRES_USERNAME=dbrefdata
+* export POSTGRES_PASSWORD=<The database password.
+Please check with the dev team for more information.>
+* export client-secret=<The actual client-secret.
+Please check with the dev team for more information.>
-* export POSTGRES_PASSWORD=<please check with the dev team>
+* export totp_secret=<The actual totp_secret.
+Please check with the dev team for more information.>
-* export S2S_SECRET=<please check with the dev team>
+* export key=<The actual key.
+Please check with the dev team for more information.>

 ### Running the application

 To run the API quickly use the docker helper script as follows:

 ```
-./bin/run-in-docker.sh
+./bin/run-in-docker.sh install
 ```
 or

 ```
 docker-compose up
 ```

-application will listen on 8099 when started using the above methods.

 Alternatively, you can start the application from the current source files using Gradle as follows: